pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

 We are thrilled that one of the core building blocks that we are using for Geungle made it into a [W3C Working Group](http://www.w3.org/annotation/) yesterday!
-It has been a long road up to this point, and there is still a good ways to go, but this is a great achievement none the less.
+It has been a long road up to this point, and there is still a good ways to go, but this is a great achievement nonetheless.

 Web annotations are fundamental to collaborative, open research.
 They have the potential to revolutionize the way that research is published.
 They are domain